-Search continues for those unaccounted for after Tropical Depression Fred slammed North Carolina county
+2 more deaths reported, 5 people still missing after flooding in Haywood County, North Carolina

 The swelling water levels prompted officials to begin evacuating residents on Tuesday.

-"As the water level began to rise, a whole lot faster than I have ever saw it rise here in our county, we soon started to have to rescue people from their homes and provide additional assistance to our residents, and to our fire departments," Sheriff Greg Christopher said.
+"As the water level began to rise, a whole lot faster than I have ever saw it rise here in our county, we soon started to have to rescue people from their homes and provide additional assistance to our residents, and to our fire departments," Christopher said.

 About 10 people are in a shelter in Haywood County now, Cooper said.
 He added that given the rise of Covid-19 cases driven by the coronavirus Delta variant, the state is providing funding to try to find non-congregate sheltering for people in hotels.